core-wg/transport-indication/draft-ietf-core-transport-indication.md

   \[ TBD: The former could probably still be used without too many ill effects;
   but things might also get weird when a dynamic resource created with one transport from use with another transport unless explicitly cleared.

+  Whether or not "to host" is used exclusively along the "hosts" relation or using the more generic same-start-of-URI sense is the largest open issue in this document.
   \]

   For the purpose of this document, "hosting" is used in a transitive way:
   If A hosts B and B hosts C, it is implied that A hosts C.

+  \[ TBD: It may make sense for many other relations to imply "hosts", e.g. any relations that occur in a pub-sub context, but that'd need further consideration. \]

 When talking of proxy requests, this document only talks of the Proxy-Scheme option.